dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 ### Implementation

-The implementation for local testing is a set of short driver python scripts that all share the comon code in the utility file.
+The implementation for local testing is a set of short driver python scripts that all share the common code in the utility file.
 Each driver script is used to configure the hyper parameters and call utility functions to load data and execute the model training and evaluation.

 All local LSTM models are based on SkLearn with Keras on top of Tensorflow.
 The Keras Sequential model is used to build the model layers.
-Local XBGoost uses XGBCLassifier which conforms to the SKLearn api.
+Local XGBoost uses XGBCLassifier which conforms to the SKLearn api.

 All Sagemaker models are based on SageMaker classes.

-The Keras/Tensorflow approach used Locally for LSTM is not diretly supported on SageMaker so the SageMaker Tensorflow class is used and it calls a custom train.py file (located in /source/train.py) which builds and trains the Keras LSTM model.
+The Keras/Tensorflow approach used Locally for LSTM is not directly supported on SageMaker so the SageMaker Tensorflow class is used and it calls a custom train.py file (located in /source/train.py) which builds and trains the Keras LSTM model.
-Thr train.py generates text output that can be parsed by SageMaker to obtain the metrics needed for Hypertuning.
+Thru train.py generates text output that can be parsed by SageMaker to obtain the metrics needed for Hypertuning.

 #### Local Testing ####
 Most of the initial testing is done locally on a laptop to debug and get initial tuning parameters.
 The goal is also to eliminate low performing configurations before using SageMaker for Hypertuning.